Geaux BIG Frequently Asked Questions

-No, we will ensure that volunteers have water and we will provide lunch for all volunteers once they return to campus at 12pm.
-However, you are free to provide refreshment to volunteers but you are not required to do so.
+No, we will ensure that volunteers have water and we will provide lunch for all volunteers once they return to campus at 12 p.m.
+You are free to provide refreshment to volunteers but you are not required to do so.

 How many volunteers will you send?